parallaxinc/Spin-IDE_iOS/ReadMe.txt

 4. Support a standard library of spin objects.

-5. Add cut/copy/paste/undo/redo.
+5. Add undo/redo.
 (These are available now as keyboard shortcuts on Bluetooth keyboards.)

 6. Add find/replace.

-7. Final code clean up.
+7. Printing is supported.

+8. Fixed a problem that prevented the Spin compiler from being called twice with -L command line options.

+9. Checks have been added to prevent renaming the main file in a project.
+(It's name must match the project name.)

+10. Fixed a problem that led to intermitant crashes on the second and subsequent compiles.

+11. Allow use of user supplied compiler flags.

+12. The spin compiler options view and source view now resize to accomodate the software keyboard.

+13. File names used in the OBJ block are now case insensitive, even on case sensitive file systems.

+14. Project and file names that differ only by case can no longer be created using the IDE.

 Other features and fixes needed for a solid release
 ---------------------------------------------------